 service.install.bat— batch file to install the build agent as a Windows service.
 See also related section.

-/conf/: this folder contains all configuration files for the build agent
+/conf/: this directory contains all configuration files for the build agent.

 buildAgent.dist.properties— sample configuration file.
 You can rename it to

 teamcity-agent-log4j.xml— build agent logging settings.
 For details, refer to comments inside the file or to the log4j manual.

 wrapper.conf.template— sample configuration file to be used as a template for creating the original configuration.

 wrapper.conf— current build agent Windows service configuration.
 This is a Java Service Wrapper configuration java properties file.
 For details, see comments inside the file or Java Service Wrapper documentation.

 wrapper.log— log of the Java Service Wrapper.
 Available only if the build agent is running as a Windows service.